 Sites Joint Powers Authority

-This Memorandum of Understanding (MOU) is made and entered into by and between the United States Department of the Interior, Bureau of Reclamation, California-Great Basin Region (Reclamation), and the Sites Joint Powers Authority (SITES JPA), collectively referred to as (Parties) for the purposes of undertaking and completing preconstruction activities (post-feasibility activities) for the Sites Reservoir Project (Project).
+This Memorandum of Understanding (MOU) is made and entered into by and between the United States Department of the Interior, Bureau of Reclamation, California-Great Basin Region (Reclamation), and the Sites Joint Powers Authority (Sites JPA), collectively referred to as (Parties) for the purposes of undertaking and completing preconstruction activities (post-feasibility activities) for the Sites Reservoir Project (Project).

-WHEREAS, SITES JPA in coordination with Reclamation developed a Final Feasibility Report for the Sites Reservoir in 2020 that was delivered to Congress in December of 2020; and
+WHEREAS, Reclamation in coordination with Sites JPA Reclamation developed a Final Feasibility Report for the Sites Reservoir in 2020 that was delivered to Congress in December of 2020; and

-WHEREAS, SITES JPA and Reclamation desire to enter into an MOU for pre-construction activities for the Project as defined by the scope in Article 5(c) of this MOU; and
+WHEREAS, Sites JPA and Reclamation desire to enter into an MOU for pre-construction activities for the Project as defined by the scope in Article 5(c) of this MOU; and

-WHEREAS, Reclamation is hereby joining SITES JPA in conducting and advancing the Project, and each entity recognizes the unique relationships and opportunities, mutual and exclusive needs and dependencies, Federal and Non-Federal standards and procedures, potential outcomes and applications of the preconstruction activities, and related decision-making and approval processes; and
+WHEREAS, Reclamation is hereby joining Sites JPA in conducting and advancing the Project, and each entity recognizes the unique relationships and opportunities, mutual and exclusive needs and dependencies, Federal and Non-Federal standards and procedures, potential outcomes and applications of the preconstruction activities, and related decision-making and approval processes; and

-WHEREAS, Reclamation is the lead agency under the National Environmental Policy Act (NEPA) and SITES JPA is the lead pursuant to the California Environmental Quality Act; and
+WHEREAS, Reclamation is the lead agency under the National Environmental Policy Act (NEPA) and Sites JPA is the lead pursuant to the California Environmental Quality Act; and

-WHEREAS, Reclamation is the lead agency for Section 7 Consultations under the Endangered Species Act (ESA) for listed species or critical habitat and SITES JPA is the lead pursuant to ESA permitting; and
+WHEREAS, Reclamation is the lead agency for Section 7 Consultations under the Endangered Species Act (ESA) for listed species or critical habitat and Sites JPA is the lead pursuant to ESA permitting; and in combination with Reclamation, would coordinate and interact with other permitting and/or regulatory agencies.

-WHEREAS, SITES JPA is the lead for obtaining permits under Section 404 and 401 of the Clean Water Act.
+WHEREAS, Sites JPA is the lead for obtaining permits under Section 404 and 401 of the Clean Water Act.

-WHEREAS, Reclamation is lead consultation under the National Historic Preservation Act
+WHEREAS, Reclamation is lead federal agency for Consultation under the National Historic Preservation Act and Sites JPA is the lead pursuant to National Historic Preservation Act permitting; and in combination with Reclamation, would coordinate and interact with other permitting and/or regulatory agencies.

-WHEREAS, Reclamation will lead applications with the State Water Resources Control Board (SWRCB) for water right actions held by the United States and SITES JPA will lead applications with the SWRCB for water rights held by SITES JPA.
+WHEREAS, Reclamation will lead applications with the State Water Resources Control Board (SWRCB) for water right actions held by the United States, as necessary, and Sites JPA will lead applications with the SWRCB for water rights held by Sites JPA.

-WHEREAS, SITES JPA and Reclamation have the full authority and capability to perform as hereinafter set forth and intend to cooperate in cost-sharing and financing in the preconstruction of the Project in accordance with the terms of this MOU.
+WHEREAS, Sites JPA and Reclamation have the full authority and capability to perform as hereinafter set forth and intend to cooperate in cost-sharing and financing in the preconstruction of the Project in accordance with the terms of this MOU.

 NOW, THEREFORE in consideration of mutual and dependent covenants and conditions contained herein, which each Party acknowledges results in respective benefit, the Parties agree as follows: